cchinothai/launch-kubernetes-cluster/README.md

 4. Access your cluster using an IAM access entry.
 5. Test the resilience of our Kubernetes cluster.

-### What is Amazon EKS?

-### One thing I didn't expect

-### This project took me...

 ---

 ## What is Kubernetes?

 Kubernetes is a container orchestration platform that we can use to ensure our containerized applications are running and can dynamically scale based on traffic.
+We use Amazon EKS via eksctl to create a cluster with auto configurated networks and resources.

 In this command:
 $eksctl create cluster \